fit-r2lab/r2lab.inria.fr/markdown/tuto-070-D-prep.md

 ### Summary
-You now have a complete toolset at your disposal, and should be able to create `nepi-ng` scripts for writing a real scale experiment, including that involve setting up nodes from scratch, and account for any node that the previous experimenter may have forgotten to switch off.
+You now have a complete toolset at your disposal, and should be able to create `nepi-ng` scripts for writing a real scale experiment, including features like:

+* setting up nodes from scratch,
+* accounting for any node that the previous experimenter may have forgotten to switch off,
+* passing node numbers on the command-line,
+* and, last but not least, using nested schedulers to write more modular experiments.

 ### Next